Why do you get hungry after smoking weed? Why we get the munchies

 Everyone feels hungry after consuming marijuana because of cannabinoid receptors known as CB1s.
 They are present in the part of the brain responsible for activating our sense of smell and taste; which in turn makes eating more pleasurable.

-It also means that we simply eat more than we need to because it simply tastes and feels much better.
+It also means that we simply eat more than we need to because the THC and CBD stimulates our appetite, making food taste much better.

 This may also explain why we generally tend to prefer eating more sugary and more fatty food after getting high.
 Who hasn't gone through brownies or two packs of Doritos when they are fully lit?

 One cool thing that the researchers from Yale University found was that THC uses neural receptors present in the brain which are meant to signal that he stomach is full.

 This means that the same stuff which tells us we are full gets fooled by THC and tells us we need to eat more.
 Now that's trippy!

 Now that we understand why pot makes you hungry, let's look at the possible health benefits and side effects.

 It's simple to understand really.
 People suffering from and undergoing treatment for cancer or HIV can use THC to solve chronic appetite issues.
 Due to this, doctors have been prescribing more medical marijuana in recent years.

 The great thing is that THC does more than get you hungry, it also has a therapeutic and pain-relieving effect due to its psychoactive effects.